-Note that there is a cable that connects the preamp to the power amp and the power amp to the cabinet speaker(s).
+Note that a cable connects the preamp to the power amp and the power amp to the cabinet speaker(s).

 Signal flow generally follows a certain set of rules.
 Knowing the basics can help us to understand how signal flow works in more complex systems.